Water Skiing Terms & Conditions

 You will be issued with a coloured annual Ski licence plaque and also an individual adhesive number (this number is unique and should remain on your vessel until it permanently leaves the area).
 It is a condition of licensing that the Authority’s issued annual Ski licence plaque and the number is displayed on the vessel at all times.
 If your plaque/number is not displayed on your vessel you are therefore in breach of the conditions of the licence which could result in a fine.

 Ski Licences will only be granted to vessels with an overall length, not greater than 7 metres.
-This measurement is to be taken from the stem and to include any bathing platform fitted.
+This measurement is to be taken from the stem to stern and does not include any bathing platform fittings.